-Trust for Nature's principal publication is the Conservation Bulletin which comes out three times per year.
+Trust for Nature's principal publication is the Conservation Bulletin which comes out two times per year.
 In the Conservation Bulletin there are often stories from covenantors about their experiences in private land conservation, project updates from the field, conservation properties for sale and also those people who have recently gone ahead and covenanted their property and have now joined the private land conservation community.

 Read recent editions of the Conservation Bulletin here.

 For a hard copy of Trust for Nature's latest annual report please call 1800 99 99 33 otherwise view an online version here.

 Thanks to your support and contributions we have been able to make great achievements in private land conservation throughout the year, summarised here in our 2015-16 Impact Report.
 You will read about the environmental watering of the Murray River floodplain at Neds Corner Station; works carried out by landowners to protect threatened Squirrel Gliders and Hooded Robins on their properties in the north-east of the state and the purchase of Long Swamp Wetland in central Victoria to extend an existing wetland conservation reserve, plus more.
 Thank you for your support.
 The protection of nature on private land can and will continue to grow in Victoria and beyond, thanks to you.